 5 New Year’s Resolutions to Improve Bone and Joint Health

-With the start of a new decade, many of us are more determined than ever to stick to our resolutions.
-And when it comes to our health, there is no doubt that many of us are coming up with loads of new year’s resolutions.
-For anyone who is grappling with bone and joint health, here are some easy-to-incorporate resolutions that will help make your decade the best yet for your body.
+As the new year begins, many of us are more determined than ever to stick to our resolutions.
+And for many of us, our new year’s resolutions are focused on our health.
+For anyone who is grappling with bone and joint health issues, here are some easy-to-incorporate resolutions that will help make this year your best yet.

-2. I will invest in (and wear) the proper gear during activities
+2. I will wear the proper gear during activities.

-We don’t always like to reach out for help because we think that we can manage it all on our own, or we think we’ll look weak.
-But the truth of the matter is, a lot of joint injuries happen when people attempt to lift, climb, or carry more than they can handle – and all those injuries can be avoided by simply getting help with heavy or risky tasks.
-This year, make it a resolution to know your limits and ask for help, rather than try to push past them alone.
+We don’t always like to reach out for help, because we like to think we can manage it all on our own, or we don't want to look weak.
+But the truth is, a lot of joint injuries happen when people attempt to lift, climb, or carry more than they can handle.
+These injuries can be avoided by simply getting help with heavy or risky tasks.
+This year, make it a resolution to know your limits and ask for help when you need it.

 Many of us make the mistake of trying to ignore those aches and pains2.
-We brush them off as nothing major that an over-the-counter pain pill can’t cure.
-But if you’re experiencing knee, hip, or shoulder pain, instead of pushing it out of your mind, go talk to a doctor.
-A qualified orthopedic specialist can help you pinpoint the source of the issue and figure out what is causing it in order to help you find solutions to fix it.
+We brush them off as nothing that an over-the-counter pain pill can’t cure.
+But if you’re experiencing knee, hip, or shoulder pain, go talk to a doctor.
+A qualified orthopedic specialist can help you pinpoint the source of the issue and help you find solutions to fix it.
 There is no need to suffer in silence.
 It’s ok to go to a medical professional and ask for help with your aches and pains.

-5. I will eat foods naturally rich in Calcium & Vitamin D
+5. I will get enough Calcium & Vitamin D.

 3.Optimal vitamin D status for the prevention and treatment of osteoporosis., 2007;24(12):1017-29